tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/handlers.md

 described below.
 There are handlers that can be created to process the Setup and Observe commands, which make up the Sequence, but there are also handlers for specific reasons including: aborting and stopping a sequence, putting the Sequencer in Online and Offline modes, and putting the Sequencer into a Diagnostic mode and back to Operations mode.
-There is also a global error handler to catch all uncaught exceptions, and a shutdown handler to perform cleanup befores the Sequencer shut down and exits.
+There is also a global error handler to catch all uncaught exceptions, and a shutdown handler to perform cleanup before the Sequencer shut down and exits.
 Each of these handlers are described below, with a section on @ref:[how to handle exceptions](#error-handlers) after that.